Frequently Asked Questions:

 - Emergency equipment and transportation as needed

-- Insurance claim submission
+- PPO Insurance claim submission

 How long have you been practicing and how many births have you been the primary responsible midwife?
 How did you receive your training?

 The first baby Lorri “caught” was in 1985 while attending a direct-entry midwifery school in El Paso, Texas.
 After finishing that program, she decided to pursue more advanced midwifery training.
 She obtained a nursing degree, registry as a licensed Nurse Practitioner, along with certification as a Nurse-Midwife.
 A midwife since 1993, Lorri has been the primary midwife at over 1200 births and hundreds more as a student or assistant.
 As a complementary practice, she has received training in homeopathy from the British Institute of Homeopathy.
 Lorri is also a Certified Khalsa Way Pregnancy Yoga instructor through Golden Bridge Kundalini Yoga.
 Between all the midwives at SCM, they have combined attended over 1600 births!